awwm/blog-with-admin/README.md

     - [Admin Panel](http:localhost:8081) at http://localhost:8081/index.php?page=signup we can signup as an admin or editor
         - Under [Admin Panel](http:localhost:8081) folder make sure we have ```/uploads/``` folder for processing and saving blog's featured image
     - [API Service](http://localhost:8082) an API service designed to manage CRUD (Create, Read, Update, Delete) operations for our application.
 This service acts as a backend engine that handles data manipulation and retrieval efficiently and securely.

+## Why I Used Different Technologies:
+I made sure to use a mix of technologies in this project to show I'm skilled in a variety of areas and to meet different job needs.
+Even though I could have just used Node.js for the API services, I chose PHP because the job seems to focus more on PHP skills.
+For the website's look and feel, I used HTML, CSS, and JavaScript, along with Tailwind CSS and Toastify-js to make things look nice and work smoothly.
+For the admin part, I went with PHP to show I'm good at server-side coding, adding Bootstrap to make it look professional and cURL to talk to the server efficiently.
+Docker was used to simplify deployment and ensure consistency across different setups, making it easier to manage the project's different parts.
+This way, I'm showing I can handle different tasks and adapt to what's needed for the job.